-Erectile dysfunction(ED) is the inability to get an erection for sexual intercourse, and it is sometimes called impotence.
-Infrequent erectile dysfunction is not remarkable, as almost all men experience it sometimes due to stress.
-Frequent erectile dysfunction can be an indication of health problems that need treatment.
-It can likewise be an indication of emotional or relationship difficulties that should be tended to by an expert.
-Not all sexual problems are caused by erectile dysfunction.
+Erectile dysfunction(ED) is when a male cannot maintain his penis erection for sexual intercourse, and it is sometimes called impotence.
+Infrequent erectile dysfunction is not a condition to be concerned about because almost all men would have experienced it sometimes in their life due to stress.
+Frequent erectile dysfunction can be due to any health problems that need treatment.
+It can likewise indicate emotional or relationship difficulties that should be managed by an expert.
+Not all sexual dysfunctions are caused by erectile dysfunction.

 The other types of male sexual dysfunction include:

 You may have erectile dysfunction if you routinely have:

 If you have any of the above symptoms, please talk to your doctor, particularly if they have lasted for at least two months.
 The doctor will identify the cause of your sexual issue and treat it appropriately.

 The following conditions are the other sexual disorders related to erectile dysfunction:

 Anorgasmia, an inability to accomplish climax after adequate stimulation.

 There are various causes for erectile problems, including emotional and physical disorders.
 Some common reasons are:

 Damage from cancer or surgery.

 Psychological factors are a typical cause of ED.
 They include: